achiku/pgpart/README.md

 ## Description

-Creating PostgreSQL partition table DDL should be easier.
+Creating PostgreSQL partitioned table DDLs should be easier.

 ## Why created

 Unlike MySQL and Oracle, PostgreSQL uses table inheritance and triggers (or rules) to realize horizontal table partitioning.
-Manually writing child tables with check constraints, and triggers with bunch of if-else statements is boring, time cunsuming, and error-prone at the same time.
-Given parent table name, partition key name, and time range, this tool generates child tables/trigger DDL so that developers don't have to spend too much time on writing/checking partitioning DDLs.
+Manually writing child tables with check constraints, and triggers with bunch of if-else statements is boring, time cunsuming, and error-prone.
+This tool generates child tables/trigger DDLs with given parent table name, partition key name, and time range, so that developers don't have to spend too much time on writing/checking partitioning DDLs.

 ## Installation